YableZhao/InstaHistogram/CHROME_STORE_LISTING.md

 ## 🏆 **What Makes This Special**

-Unlike other photo analysis tools that require downloading images and using separate software, Instagram Photo Analyzer works **instantly** and **directly** on Instagram.
+Unlike other photo analysis tools that require downloading images and using separate software, InstaHistogram works **instantly** and **directly** on Instagram.
 It's like having Adobe Lightroom's Info panel built right into your browser.

 **Before:** Save image → Open in Photoshop → Analyze → Close → Repeat
 **After:** Just hover your mouse! ✨